 The course can be aligned to your requirements regarding duration, form and content at firstname.lastname@example.org.

-- Historic overview, context and relevance today
+- Historic overview, context, and its relevance today

 - Open Science principles and resources